VeryGoodOpenSource/dart_frog/README.md

 ### Testing 🧪

-In Dart Frog, we can unit test our route handlers and middleware effectively because they are just pure functions.
+In Dart Frog, we can unit test our route handlers and middleware effectively because they are plain functions.

 For example, we can test our route handler above using `package:test`: